-- Complete an interview with an Admissions representative.
+- Complete an interview with an admissions representative

-- Submit an application for admissions, a signed enrollment agreement, and the required registration fee.
+- Submit an application for admissions, a signed enrollment agreement, and the required registration fee

 - Demonstrate English language proficiency.

-- Be at least 17 years old at the time of enrollment.
+- Be at least 17 years old at the time of enrollment

-- Complete all required financial aid applications and/or a tuition payment plan.
+- Complete all required financial aid applications and/or a tuition payment plan

 For more information about our graduation rates, the median debt of students who completed the program, and other consumer data regarding programs leading to gainful employment, please visit Consumer Data Regarding Programs Leading to Gainful Employment.

 As a computer technician networking specialist, you’ll perform tests for workstations and maintenance tasks and manage and troubleshoot your organization’s network, internet connections, and infrastructure.

 All professionals have associations that promote their occupation.
 Organizations like the American College of Physicians and Surgeons, for example, represents physicians in professional matters while